Build a paper craft hack a day logo, powered by a Circuit Playground Express!

 This project is a great use of our customizable paper enclosure for the Circuit Playground.
 We'll use alligator clips for all of the connections so it requires no soldering!
 Perfect for workshops and class room settings!

 The two buttons on the Circuit Playground control the direction of the spinning wrenches but you can easy modify the code to respond to any of the on board sensors!

-The Makecode activates the claw when the Circuit Playground Express detects light.
+The Makecode spins the motor attached when the Circuit Playground Express detects a button press.
 Use the link below to open the code in a modern web browser: